 The Fire in Fiction by Donald Maass.
 I’ve taken two novel-writing workshops with Maass, both which were tremendously helpful.
 Maass’s fiction writing techniques really do work.
 I find his concept of microtension to create narrative urgency especially valuable.

 Leighton House Museum.
 A stunningly beautiful home that is a paean to the Aesthetic art movement.
 Peacocks, silk rooms, and more.
 Located in the heart of Kensington, London.
 Right, photograph of Leighton House’s Arab Room.

 Kelmscott Manor.
 William Morris’s arts and crafts-decorated summer home in the Cotswolds.

 Highgate Cemetery.
 Part nature preserve, part burial grounds.
 Many luminaries are buried here including Elizabeth Siddal, Dante Gabriel Rossetti’s wife and muse.
-I set a pivotal scene in THE LILY MAID at Highgate.
+I set a pivotal scene in A GATHERING OF SHADOWS at Highgate.

 Brooklyn Botanic Gardens.
 Peace, quiet, and a Japanese garden in the heart of New York City.

 Ditmas Park Corner.
 All about the Brooklyn neighborhood where I live.